- You don’t get tax relief just because you have spent money on your property portfolio

 - If the term of the lease exceeds one year then your legal fees for preparing the lease and the letting agent’s fees are not allowable.
 The legal and agent’s fees on renewing any lease of less than fifty years are allowable, but the legal and agent’s fees that relate to the payment of a premium on the renewal of a lease are not allowable.

 As regards travel

-- Travel expenses are allowable as long as the purpose of the travel was the maintenance of rental income and other “purposes” of the travel are purely incidental.
+- Travel expenses are allowable as long as the purpose of the travel was the maintenance of rental income and any other activity is purely incidental.
 If you travel to your property, check it, instruct builders, visit the letting agent then travel back – the cost of travel is allowable.
 If you intend to stop off on the way to visit a friend or do some Christmas shopping there is a duality of purpose in the visit and all the costs are dis-allowed.
 This is a particular problem (and a big temptation) for those travelling to the UK from abroad.
 Don’t be tempted!

 As regards your home office

 - You may claim the additional costs you incur that you would not incur if you did not work from home.
 Normally this will be stationery and the additional heating and lighting cost.
 HMRC is particularly keen to stop landlords making unrealistic claims!